s0lst1ce/PixelBrawl/README.md

 - Player1: The `m`
 - Player2: `s`

-Once that's done you can shoot at whatever seemd best to kill you enemy by pressing:
+Once that's done you can shoot at whatever seems best to kill you enemy by pressing:
 - Player1: `n`
 - Player2: `c`